loda-lang/loda-programs/programs/README.md

 * [A279076](oeis/A279076.asm): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/6) requires n steps to reach 0.
 * [A279077](oeis/A279077.asm): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/7) requires n steps to reach 0.
 * [A279078](oeis/A279078.asm): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/8) requires n steps to reach 0.
+* [A279080](oeis/A279080.asm): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/10) requires n steps to reach 0.
 * [A279169](oeis/A279169.asm): a(n) = floor( 4*n^2/5 ).
 * [A279316](oeis/A279316.asm): Period 7: repeat [0, 1, 2, 3, 3, 2, 1].
 * [A279487](oeis/A279487.asm): Indices k such that A279485(k) = 0.